videetparekh/model-zoo-models/lenet_gtc/README.md

 Important moment to take into account is `lambda_bit_loss` and `lambda_distillation_loss`.
 These two arguments control the quantization process.
 Their values are chosen so that a model accurate enough and with low number of bits is created!
 Increasing `lambda_distillation_loss` loss increases accuracy.
 Increasing `lambda_bit_loss` decreases average number of bits used.
 The regularization term, determined by `lambda_distillation_loss` pulls all the weights down towards zero.
-Very often it help the GTC model converge to a better local solution.
-It is not meaningful for the LeNet system.
-It is presented here as an option for other models.
+Very often it helps the GTC model converge to a better local solution.
+It is not meaningful for the LeNet system and is presented here as a demonstration of system capabilities.

-If the values are too high, the system can not train, so it is not recommended to increase them by more then 20 times.
+If the values of the lambdas are too high, the system can not attain high accuracy, so it is not recommended to increase them by more then 20 times.